chrisabrams/react-middleware-router/README.md

 }
 ```

-1. The first argument, property `o`, is the object that was optionally passed from a previous middleware.
+- The first argument, property `o`, is the object that was optionally passed from a previous middleware.
-2. The second argument, function `next`, is the callback to tell the middleware it has completed.
+- The second argument, function `next`, is the callback to tell the middleware it has completed (or errored).
-2a.
-The first argument to `next` is always an error or `null`.
+- The first argument to `next` is always an error or `null`.
-2b.
-The second argument to `next` is the data you want to pass to the next middleware.
+- The second argument to `next` is the data you want to pass to the next middleware.

 #### Passing data or errors to middleware